 - 4.9 There are no proposals to set up a joint planning board with neighbouring authorities.
-Nevertheless, we continue to work with other Surrey Districts and with Surrey County Council on sharing best practice, undertaking Sustainability Appraisals and where appropriate undertaking other initiatives.
+Whilst such initiatives may provide value to the process elsewhere, there is no evidence to suggest that a joint planning board is required in northeast Surrey. - 4.10 Nevertheless, we continue to work with other Surrey Districts and with Surrey County Council on sharing best practice, undertaking Sustainability Appraisals and where appropriate undertaking other initiatives.
 We have also been actively involved in joint projects with neighbouring authorities on subjects such as establishing a methodology for preparing Traveller Accommodation Assessments, preparing Strategic Housing Market Assessments, and managing flood risk (specifically in relation to the Hogsmill River).
-We continue to work effectively with colleagues across Surrey on strategic infrastructure planning. - 4.10 We continue to explore meaningful mechanisms by which we can discharge our Duty to Co-operate with neighbouring local planning authorities and other key partners.
+We continue to work effectively with colleagues across Surrey on strategic infrastructure planning. - 4.11 We continue to explore meaningful mechanisms by which we can discharge our Duty to Co-operate with neighbouring local planning authorities and other key partners.
 We are already working closely with our immediate neighbours in the East Surrey local authorities, and have a positive relationship with Surrey County Council and the wider Surrey local authorities.
 We believe that we can build upon these existing relationships to achieve a broad consensus on future plan making.
 We will explore the opportunities that may be available to meet the objectives of the Duty to Co-operate through our membership of the Coast to Capital Local Enterprise Partnership and Gatwick Diamond groups.